Pavan Varma questions JDU's alliance with BJP

 "I remember your confessing to me in private how the current leadership in the BJP party has humiliated you.
 You maintained, on more than one occasion, that the BJP is leading India into a 'dangerous space," the former Rajya Sabha member and JD(U) general secretary wrote in a letter.

-In the letter, which he shared on social media, Varma said: "It was your personal view, as conveyed to me, that the BJP is destroying institutions, and that there is a need for democratic and socialist forces within the country to regroup, a task for which you actually assigned a senior party official."
-See P7
+In the letter, which he shared on social media, Varma said, "It was your personal view, as conveyed to me, that the BJP is destroying institutions, and that there is a need for democratic and socialist forces within the country to regroup, a task for which you actually assigned a senior party official."

+The JD(U) has not reacted to Varma's claims and swipe at Kumar, who has been a frequent critic of the Modi government's policies and had asked his party to stand against its citizenship measures.

+However, Bihar unit of BJP has suggested Varma to not present hypothesis to create fear psychosis.
+Reacting to Verma's letter, Bihar BJP spokesperson Nikhil Anand said, "There is no NRC as of now.
+The JD(U) leader must go through the statements of PM Narendra Modi and Home Minister Amit Shah over the issue of NRC."

 Ship breaking: A wealth creator23 Dec 2019 4:40 PM GMT